 The year following Kate’s mother’s death, her older cousin had come up to Seattle to take her down the coast by steamer to San Francisco and San Diego for a holiday.
 Meg was married to a sea captain and they had sailed all over the Pacific, from San Diego to Shanghai and up to Anchorage.
 Her husband came from a long line of seafaring men dating back to the old days of windjammers and clipper ships.

 Kate grew up in a neighbourhood of honest, hard-working folk.
 There had never been time or money for many luxuries.
-She had arrived in America with her Irish mother and Scottish father when she was about to start school.
+She had arrived in America with her parents when she was about to start school.
 Other family members had also emigrated from Scotland and Ireland and all had made modest but comfortable lives for themselves.
 The lovely Meg stepped out of these humble beginnings and into something far grander.
 She was tall and slender, with black hair and ivory skin.
 Her every gesture seemed to breathe a sweet grace and Kate looked up to her as an older sister, with great affection and love.

 That early summer on board the coastal steamship was one of the happiest times of her life.
 She stood laughing at the ship’s rail with Meg, as dolphins raced in the wake and clamoring gulls filled the wind.
 Sometimes her face and hands were wet from the salty, blowing spray of a brief summer squall but she would only go inside when Meg called her for tea.
 In the early evening she loved to see Meg’s Captain walking on the bridge and to hear the music of the ship’s bell, as the sky flooded gold at sunset.